Grafton Bridge (New South Wales): Heritage listing

 This bridge is a double-deck road/rail structure, the only one of its type in New South Wales.
 There is a lift span to allow passing of river traffic that is no longer in use.
 The bridge presents a commanding visual reminder of rail and road to residents of Grafton.
 Opening of the bridge in 1932 completed the North coast standard gauge line between Sydney and Brisbane, avoiding the winding route via Tenterfield.

 The viaduct along with the wharf remains are important relics of the development of the north coast railway.
 The viaduct is representative of similar structures constructed at a range of locations, many of which have been replaced.

 The Grafton Bridge was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as arch. rare.
 This item is assessed as socially rare.

 Second bridge

-Due to high traffic volumes a new parallel bridge was built known as New Grafton Bridge, in November 2016 and the bridge was opened on 12 December 2019 by Chris Gulaptis, the Member for Clarence.
+Due to high traffic volumes a new parallel bridge was built known as Balun Bindarray Bridge, in November 2016 and the bridge was opened on 12 December 2019 by Chris Gulaptis, the Member for Clarence.
 The New Grafton Bridge consists of two lanes and has been designed to be increased to four lanes when traffic levels require it.
 The bridge also carries a grade-separated footpath and cycleway.